pedrodude/would-have-been-cool-in-the-80s/README.md

 ### Site configuration

-To "make it yours" (even though we all know this theme is *mine*), change the bits of the following toml file that start with TK (and get rid of the TK)
+To "make it yours" (even though we all know this theme is *mine*), change the bits of the following config.toml file that start with TK (and get rid of the TK)

 ---
 ```toml